IDW-01: Drivers of Change

 • Key technological developments: scientific discoveries (patents), standardization, mass production

-• Work is shaped by Taylorist principles, later referred to as "scientific management".
+• Work is shaped by Taylorist principles, later referred to as scientific management.

 1. Separate the work of workers (efficient task completion) and managers (analysis, planning, training).